lioc7381/pharmacy-management-system/docs/front-end-spec/user-interface-design-goals.md

 ## Overall UX Vision

-The user experience must be modern, intuitive, and efficient, directly contrasting the high-friction manual processes it replaces.
-The design should inspire confidence and trust, ensuring that both customers and staff perceive the application as a reliable and streamlined tool.
+The user experience will prioritize a clear, straightforward, and efficient digital workflow.
+The primary goal is to replace complex manual processes with a simple, step-by-step digital interface that is predictable and reliable **when connected to the network**.
 Key principles are clarity, simplicity, and speed, minimizing the number of steps required to complete core tasks like submitting a prescription or processing an order.

+## Technical & UX Constraints

+The following constraints, derived from the project's simplification plans, are foundational to the UI/UX design and must be adhered to:

+1.  **Online-Only Operation:** The application requires a constant and stable internet connection to function.
+There will be no data caching or offline capabilities.
+The UI must be designed to handle network failures on a per-action basis (e.g., showing an error message with a "retry" option after a failed request) rather than supporting a global offline mode.
+2.  **Server-Authoritative Validation:** The client will perform only basic input validation (e.g., checking for empty fields).
+All critical validation for data, business rules, and file uploads (e.g., prescription image type and size) will be handled exclusively by the server.
+The UI should be prepared to display clear error messages returned from the API.
+3.  **Simplified Security Model:** For the MVP, authentication tokens are stored using the device's standard, non-secure preferences (`shared_preferences`).
+The application's security model relies on API-level authorization and assumes a non-compromised device environment.
+4.  **Stateless Authentication:** The application will assume that a stored authentication token is always valid and will not implement logic for token refreshing or proactive expiration checks.
+If an API call fails due to an invalid token, the user will be logged out and returned to the login screen.

 ## Key Interaction Paradigms